homer6/food-contaminants/README.md

    npx serve
    ```

-3. Open your browser and navigate to:
+4. Open your browser and navigate to:
    - Python server: http://localhost:8000
    - Node.js serve: http://localhost:3000 (default)

-4. Explore the data!
+5. Explore the data!

+> **Note**: If you see an error like `Failed to load resource: net::ERR_FAILED` or `Access to fetch has been blocked by CORS policy`, it means you're trying to open the HTML file directly without using a web server.

 ## Data Source